Morgwll/make-it-cheaper-test/README.md

-# Wunderman Thompson technical test
+# Make it Cheaper technical test

-In order to run the application you must:

-- Navigate to the app folder through the console and run "npm install" so all the packages necessary for the dev environment for this application will install.
-- Run "npm run dev" for a live development environment or "npm run build" to create a "dist" folder where the final html, css and javascript file will be compiled.

-Name: Joseph Ortega
-Job Title: Senior Front End Developer
-email: joseph.ortega.design@gmail.com
+This application has a form that conforms to some validation methodology.
+It explores what's wrong with the form when trying to send it, or every time one of the fields change.

+On sending axios is meant to post the data to the restAPI.
+At the moment I'm getting a 405 from the api even though I'm entering the authorisation string after the given url for the API.
+This can be easily corrected and will get back to this but for now this is a first draft of the code.